pkutaj/pkutaj.github.io/_posts/2021-01-29-revert-changes-in-the-commit-with-github-desktop.md

 <!-- /TOC -->

 ### 1. steps
-* Find a commit youa want to revers
+* Find a commit you want to revert

 ![find_a_commit_to_revert]({{ site.url }}/assets/img002507.jpg)